tbeaulieu/LeMansGTDash/README.md

 Utilize opacity filters for timers to get blink effects.

 Blink effects should only be used on actual warning items, as they are extremely distracting on the track!

+# Installation notes:

+1) Obtain the GARW dash installer here: https://github.com/dustinsterk/GARWDashUploader
+2) You will need to unzip this dashboard file, rename the folder to "LeMansGT" (Don't use the quotes), and recompress it.
+(I know, it's a pain)
+3) Upload the dash via the uploader while connected to the GAWR Wifi.
+4) Follow the rest of the aforementioned instructions.

+There are some prebuilt releases for the uploader, check with the Discord Channel here: https://discord.gg/36kybUTW